Pregnancy is often a time of great highs and lows.

 - A registered dietitian who can change your meal plan as your needs change during and after pregnancy

 - A diabetes educator who can help you manage your diabetes during pregnancy

 - An eye care provider who can be sure your eyes are in good shape for pregnancy

 It’s important to remember that you are the leader of your health care team.
 Keep track of any questions you have so that you have them ready at your appointments.

 Your body changes as the baby grows.
-Because you have diabetes, these changes will affect your blood sugar level.
-Pregnancy can also make symptoms of low blood sugar hard to detect.
+Because you have diabetes, these changes will affect your blood glucose level.
+Pregnancy can also make symptoms of low blood glucose hard to detect.

-Blood sugar targets are designed to help you minimize the risk of birth defects and miscarriage, and help prevent your baby from getting too large.
-If you have trouble staying in your target range or have frequent low blood sugar levels, talk to your health care team about revising your treatment plan.
-Target blood sugar values may differ slightly in different care systems and with different diabetic teams.
+Blood glucose targets are designed to help you minimize the risk of birth defects and miscarriage, and help prevent your baby from getting too large.
+If you have trouble staying in your target range or have frequent low blood glucose levels, talk to your health care team about revising your treatment plan.
+Target blood glucose values may differ slightly in different care systems and with different diabetic teams.
 Work with your health care team on determining your specific goals before and during pregnancy.